Unibox

 Unibox is a satellite, cable and terrestrial digital receiver (set-top box).
 It has been distributed widely for use with Pay TV.
 It also enables the receiver to store digital copies of MPEG TS on internal harddisk or networked filesystems.

 Linux on the Uni-box

 Unibox was based on the Linux operating system.

 Originally Unibox was developed in Korea and sold in Europe, CIS, the Middle East and so on.
 Enthusiast groups in all over the world have developed localized software versions for the Unibox.

 Unibox models

 There have been a number of different models of Unibox available.
 The numbers are suffixed with -S for Satellite, -T for Terrestrial and -C for Cable:

 UD-Combo

-This is essentially a full high definition(1080p) version of the UD Combo(S2+T) PVR, a 450 MHz MIPS processor, 32MB of Flash memory, 256MB of RAM.
+This is essentially a full high definition(1080p) version of the UD Combo(S2+T) PVR, a 450 MHz MIPS processor, 32 MB of Flash memory, 256 MB of RAM.
 It also features one HDMI, two USB 2.0, one e-SATA and one 10/100 Mbit/s Ethernet interfaces.
 It has a VFD display.